aws-samples/s3-bucketkey-poc/setup/InstructionGuide.md

 3. In the stack details pane, choose Delete.
 4. Select Delete stack when prompted.
 ###	 3. Delete the CloudTrail created
-If you have created CloudTrail specifically for this solution, you can delete the CloudTrail by following the instructions [provided here](. https://docs.aws.amazon.com/awsCloudTrail/latest/userguide/CloudTrail-delete-trails-console.html)
+If you have created CloudTrail specifically for this solution, you can delete the CloudTrail by following the [instructions here]( https://docs.aws.amazon.com/awsCloudTrail/latest/userguide/CloudTrail-delete-trails-console.html)
 ###	 4. Drop the Amazon Athena table
 1. Log in to the Amazon Athena console and run the following drop table query: